 Although the Government's intention is for local people to decide what goes on in their villages, Neighbourhood Plans must be in general conformity with higher level planning policy.
-Accordingly Neighbourhood Plans must be in line with the National Planning Policy Framework (NPPF) and be in general conformity with the strategic policies of, in our case, the emerging South Downs National Park Local Plan.
+Accordingly Neighbourhood Plans must be in line with the National Planning Policy Framework (NPPF) and be in general conformity with the strategic policies of, in our case the Arun Local Plan 2003.